brianqian/go-http-server/README.md

 ## Syntax

 - Capital Functions are exported
+- For fields to be accessible in structs they also need to be capitalized
+- Lowercase functions can still be used by files in the same package
-- For a struct to be serialized into json its fields need to labeled `json:field_name` and Marshaled
+- For a struct to be serialized into json its fields need to tagged `json:field_name` and Marshaled
+- The `db:"field"` tag is used to reference table names

 ## Context